 If you want to save money when shopping, searching and doing other common activities online, Swagbucks should be a part of your vocabulary.
 This money-saving app includes a custom search engine (pretty much like Google with different advertisements) that gives you points for searching, plus you can earn points from online surveys and shopping at partner stores.
 Those points quickly add up to free gift cards for stores like Amazon or cash back in your PayPal account.

 Amazon and Walmart gift cards are as good as cash to many, who will do a big portion of their shopping at those stores regardless, but you can’t beat cash back in your PayPal account.
 From there, you can move it to your bank and get actual cash or use it for savings, shopping or anything else.

-Wikibuy is a browser plugin app like Honey and is available for Chrome and Firefox.
-An iOS version is available for iPhone users, and the site claims an Android version is in development.
-For coupon savings in the shopping cart, Wikibuy looks to be more powerful than Honey in many aspects, but in testing, it did not always work as reliably.
+Capital One Shopping is a browser plugin app like Honey and is available for Chrome and Firefox.
+Android and Apple users can also download a mobile version of the application.
+For coupon savings in the shopping cart, Capital One Shopping (formerly Wikibuy) looks to be more powerful than Honey in many aspects, but in testing, it did not always work as reliably.

-But if you do find Wikibuy to be a good fit for your browser, it has more supercharged saving features beyond coupons.
-Going to the Wikibuy website gives you options to shop by store or buy the product for savings and points that can be redeemed for gift cards or a big list of products.
+But if you do find Capital One Shopping to be a good fit for your browser, it has more supercharged saving features beyond coupons.
+Going to the website gives you options to shop by store or buy the product for savings and points that can be redeemed for gift cards or a big list of products.